 All civil rulers, as such, are the ordinance and ministers of God; and they are all, by the nature of their office, and in their respective spheres and stations, bound to consult the public welfare.
 Jonathan Mayhew bindcivilconsult Change image and share on social

-Let us all learn to be free, and to be loyal.
-Jonathan Mayhew freelearnloyal Change image and share on social
+It becomes us, therefore, to be contented, and dutiful subjects.
+Jonathan Mayhew contentdutifulsubject Change image and share on social